 The political shift away from European cohesion poses a threat not only to the EU, but also to Europe.
 Particularly, nationalism among Central and Eastern European governments must be mentioned in this context.
-The Covid-19 pandemic, slowdown in economic growth as well as recession concerns has also elevated the risk of a rise in populism in several countries.
+A lack of coordination and cooperation on the refugee crisis, slowdown in economic growth as well as recession concerns has also elevated the risk of a rise in populism in several countries.
 The reform backlog and structural economic problems in some euro zone countries present further risk factors.
 While the EU's recovery package specifically seeks to support these countries, there is still the risk that the measures in place will not be enough to fully address structural problems.

 The risk of disruption to free trade is still present and could intensify again in the future.
 In addition, further geopolitical risks such as cyberattacks, terrorism, sabotage of critical infrastructure, and political as well as military conflicts are likely to have a significant impact on markets and their participants.
-The effects of possible decoupling (e.g. between China and the Western economies) could also have a negative impact on global growth prospects.
+The effects of possible decoupling (e.g., between China and the Western economies) could also have a negative impact on global growth prospects.

 The efforts of many countries and companies to limit global warming require a profound transformation of the entire economy.
 At the same time, the macroeconomic impact of this transformation is uncertain and its effect depends on a variety of factors.
 Likewise, this transformation involves costs that are likely to burden both businesses and consumers.
 In this context, the decarbonization of the economy not only encompasses energy supply, but also requires significant changes in industry, transport, construction, and agriculture.
+In addition to the transition costs incurred in decarbonizing the global economy, the costs directly caused by climate change will also increase in the medium term.
+Extreme weather events, temperature fluctuations, and more frequent extreme heat events cause physical damage that will intensify over time.
+The extent to which these physical damages increase will depend on how well the global community succeeds in reducing greenhouse gas emissions.